Overview Many of the significant professional liability cases in 2023 dealt…

 Recent examples of Helen’s claims include:

-Helen has been recommended for many years for her insurance practice in the Legal 500.
+Helen has been recommended for many years for insurance work in the Legal 500.
 Recent editions describe her as:

-Helen has extensive experience in coverage disputes arising out of professional practice.
-In 2022, Helen represented AXIS (along with Patrick Lawrence KC and Ian McDonald) in the High Court trial of its coverage dispute arising out of the Jirehouse practices (Discovery Land LLC v AXIS).
-The dispute concerned whether the fraud was condoned by a 2nd partner in the practice (or whether he had only been a sham partner).
+Helen has extensive experience in coverage disputes arising out of professional practice, in particular involving solicitors and financial professionals.
+Helen is representing AXIS (along with Patrick Lawrence KC and Ian McDonald) in the Court of Appeal in its ongoing coverage dispute arising out of the fraud at the Jirehouse practices (Discovery Land LLC v AXIS).

-Helen’s insurance work tallies very well with her extensive experience of professional liability, disciplinary, corporate and injunctive matters.
+Helen’s insurance coverage work tallies well with her extensive experience of professional liability, disciplinary, corporate, financial services and injunctive matters.

 Other types of insurance

 Helen is also frequently called on to advise on other types of insurance dispute, most frequently with a construction, financial, insolvency, motor or property damage connection.
-Recent examples of her work include:
+Examples of this type of work include:

 Featured Regulatory & Disciplinary cases

-“Absolutely brilliant technically; she has certainly developed a niche in freezing orders and injunctions” – Chambers & Partners, 2021
+“Absolutely brilliant technically; she has certainly developed a niche in freezing orders and injunctions” – Chambers & Partners

 Helen is sought after for her extensive experience in numerous multi-million pound claims arising from solicitors’ misappropriations of client funds.
-In 2019-2020 Helen acted in two sets of complex litigation arising out of frauds by solicitors, one of which led to contempt proceedings before the Court of Appeal and the other involved multi-party litigation in the Chancery Division.
+In recent years Helen has acted in multiple sets of complex litigation arising out of frauds by solicitors, one of which led to contempt proceedings before the Court of Appeal and another involved multi-party litigation in the Chancery Division.

-Helen has also recently been involved in pursuing a high value insurance coverage dispute arising out of an underlying large-scale fraud by a professional.
+Helen has also recently been involved in pursuing a high value insurance coverage dispute arising out of an underlying large-scale fraud by a solicitor at the Jirehouse practice (Discovery Land v Axa).

 Helen regularly advises on the liability of accountants, auditors, directors, insolvency practitioners and others for frauds.
 Her cases often involve a company law or insolvency element and she is experienced at dealing with fraud in both the corporate and partnership context.
 She is adept at dealing with complex forensic accountancy evidence.
 Helen has extensive experience of obtaining urgent orders, including freezing injunctions, proprietary injunctions, orders to restrain parties from leaving the jurisdiction, committal and Norwich Pharmacal and Bankers Trust orders.
 She often handles multiple connected applications in quick succession.
 She is calm under time pressure and strategic in her approach.